Back

 If you think you may be allergic, do not take Diperam HCT and consult your doctor.

-- if you have liver disease, destruction of the small bile ducts in the liver (biliary cirrhosis) leading to a build-up of bile in the liver (cholestasis).
+• if you have liver disease, destruction of the small bile ducts in the liver (biliary cirrhosis), leading to a buildup of bile in the liver (cholestasis).

-- if you have severe kidney problems or if you are on dialysis treatment.
+• if you have severe kidney problems or if you are on dialysis treatment.

-- if you cannot pass urine (anuria).
+• if you are unable to pass urine (anuria).

-- if you have gout (uric acid crystals in the joints).
+• if you have gout (uric acid crystals in the joints).

-- if you have very low blood pressure (hypotension).
+• if you have very low blood pressure (hypotension).

-- if you have heart failure after a heart attack.
+• if you have heart failure after a heart attack.

-- if you have diabetes or impaired kidney function and are being treated with a blood pressure lowering medicine containing aliskiren.
+• if you have diabetes or impaired kidney function and are being treated with a blood pressure lowering medicine containing aliskiren.

 If any of the above applies to you, do not take Diperam HCT and consult your doctor .